NgMinh2306/FIRMNet-Deepfake-Detection/README.md

 - **FER (Frequency-Enhanced Residual):** Refines amplitude features in the frequency domain using a shallow CNN (two 1×1 convolutions), preserves the phase for reconstruction, and adds the result back to the input via a residual connection.

 Spectral regularization (e.g., random masking or suppression of low/mid frequencies) helps the model focus on manipulation-specific cues and reduce identity bias.
-FAGNet performs well on DFDC and FF++ (88.1% on FF++), and generalizes to unseen data like CelebDF.
+FIRM-Net performs well on DFDC and FF++ (88.1% on FF++), and generalizes to unseen data like CelebDF.
 Our framework improves robustness by guiding the model toward spectral cues that generalize across identities and domainson.

 ## Environment Setup